konflux-ci/release-service-catalog/tasks/push-snapshot/README.md

 | snapshotPath       | Path to the JSON string of the mapped Snapshot spec in the data workspace | No       |                      |
 | dataPath           | Path to the JSON string of the merged data to use in the data workspace   | No       |                      |
 | retries            | Retry copy N times                                                        | Yes      | 0                    |

+## Changes in 4.5.0
+* Tag expansion is removed in favor of doing it in the apply-mapping task

 ## Changes in 4.4.0
 * Added support for component specific tags